• COBRA too expensive?

 Why regional context matters in Alabama

-A plan that works well in Jefferson County may not feel the same in Madison County, Mobile County, Baldwin County, Lee County, or Houston County.
-Looking at city, county, and region together gives a more realistic picture of provider access, hospital systems, and day-to-day usability across Alabama.
+Jefferson County, Madison County, Mobile County, Montgomery County, Tuscaloosa County, Lee County, and Houston County each present different access patterns depending on local provider availability.
+Looking at city, county, and region together gives a more realistic picture of doctor access, hospital systems, and everyday care access across Alabama.

 Next comparison step

-At this point, most Alabama shoppers narrow their options by:
+At this point, most Alabama residents narrow their options by:

 Major Alabama cities